purplespider/silverstripe-mypswd-tweaks/README.md

 * __CannotCreatePage:__ Apply this extension to page types that you don't want non-admin users to be able to create.
 * __StaticPublisherUpdateHomepage:__ Updates the cache of the Homepage upon write (requires StaticPublisher module)
 * __StaticPublisherUpdateAll:__ Updates full pages cache upon write (requires StaticPublisher module)
+* __BlockPageDelete:__ Disables abilty to delete a page that extends this.
+Applied to HomePage by default.

 ## Page Types